reevamishra/Portfolio-Website/README.md

 [![Site preview](/public/social-image.png)](https://codyb.co)

 A personal portfolio to showcase a few projects.
-Check out a live version of the [component design system](https://storybook.codyb.co).
+View the [live site](https://codyb.co) or check out a live version of the [components storybook](https://storybook.codyb.co).

 ## Install & run